sohelamin/laravel-admin/README.md

 ## Usage

-1. Create some roles.
+1. Create some permissions.

-2. Create some permissions.
+2. Create some roles.

-3. Give permission(s) to a role.
+3. Assign permission(s) to role.

 4. Create user(s) with role.